ShivprasadKomul02/Flying-Bird/README.md

 # Flying Bird Game
-A Flappy Bird game developed using javascript and HTML.
+A Flying Bird game developed using javascript and HTML.

 ## Table of Contents